vippsas/vipps-login-api/vipps-login-api.md

 We recommend asking for the minimal number of scopes needed for your use case to minimize the number of users that deny the consent request.

-**All merchants on Vipps Login need to include the scope 'api_version_2'.**
-The scope decides the information delivered as part of the ID token as well as the API response from userinfo.
-Version 1 (the version you will get if 'api_version_2'is omitted) is discontinued.

 ## Recommendations on linking to user account